Jean-Patrick Manchette: Youth and early writings

-Born December 19, 1942 in Marseille, where the war had temporarily led his parents, Jean-Patrick Manchette spent most of his early years in Malakoff, in Paris's southern suburbs.
+Born December 19, 1942, in Marseille, where the war had temporarily led his parents, Jean-Patrick Manchette spent most of his early years in Malakoff, in Paris's southern suburbs.
 Growing up in a relatively modest family (his father started out as a factory worker, later to become an electronics sales executive), he was an excellent pupil and from an early age showed keen interest in writing.
 During his childhood and adolescence, he wrote hundreds of pages of pastiches of war memoirs and science fiction novels, gradually turning to attempts at "serious" fiction.

 A compulsive reader, passionate lover of American film and jazz (he played the tenor and alto saxophone), he also developed a lifelong interest in chess and other strategy games.
-While his parents envisioned a teaching career for him, to their great dismay he dropped out the ENS without graduating, and decided to try and earn a living writing.
+While his parents envisioned a teaching career for him, to their great dismay he dropped out of the ENS without graduating, and decided to try and earn a living writing.
 He went to England to teach French for one semester in a college for the blind at Worcester, then returned to France.

 A left-wing activist during the War of Algeria in the early 1960s, he was at that time very much influenced by the writings of the Situationist International.

 His first goal was to become a screenwriter.
 To achieve this, in 1965 he began a series of diverse menial writing jobs: scripts for short films, various treatments, and two low-budget films for director Max Pecas (Woman beleaguered / The Prisoner of Desire and Fear and Love).
 In 1968, he first encountered success writing scripts and dialogue for 11 episodes of the popular TV series The Globetrotters.
 Concurrently, he wrote novelizations of several films (Mourir d'aimer, Sacco and Vanzetti), novels derived from episodes of The Globetrotters, fiction for kids, espionage novels, and even an erotic novel, all under pen names.
 Alone or with his wife Melissa, he also translated two dozen English-language novels, mostly by Robert Littell, crime fiction and books about film, including memoirs of Pola Negri and biographies of Humphrey Bogart and The Marx Brothers.

 These jobs, while barely earning him a living, kept him away from the screenwriting work he was aiming for.
 Turning to novels then appeared to be the next step, as he figured once his novels were in print, studios might be interested in turning them into film.
 He thus envisioned writing his first novel as a path toward writing for film.